pluiez/Lunas/README.md

 5. Handling multiple input sources.
 6. Persistable.

-`DataIterator` An iterator performs multi-pass iterations over the dataset and maintains the iteration state:
+`Iterator` An iterator performs multi-pass iterations over the dataset and maintains the iteration state:

-1. Dynamic batch size at runtime.
+1. Dynamic batching at runtime.
 2. Custom stopping criteria.
 3. Sort samples of a batch, which is useful for learning text presentation by RNNs in *PyTorch*.
 4. Persistable.